How Currency Denomination and the ATM Affect the Way We Pay

 JEL classification: D9, E42

-Key words: currency denomination, automated teller machines, ATM, consumer payment choice, payment methods, in-person purchases
+Key words: currency denomination, automated teller machines, ATM, cash payments, consumer payment choice, payment methods, in-person purchases